openpilotkr/openpilot_bak/README.md

    - Display Time on Screen: shows the Device time
    - API Server: You can choose 3 servers, Retropilot, Comma, User's
    - User's API: Set this when you use own
-   - Mapbox Style: Choose three styles of the Mapbox, Comma, opkr(locallized in Korea), User's, if you want to your own, Edit the file with yours(/data/params/d/MapboxStyleCustom).
+   - Mapbox Style: Choose three styles of the Mapbox, Comma, OPKR(locallized in Korea), User's, if you want to your own, Edit the file with yours(/data/params/d/MapboxStyleCustom).
 Make your mapbox style at https://studio.mapbox.com/.
 If you publish the style you can use it.

 ![](https://user-images.githubusercontent.com/37757984/127420744-89ca219c-8f8e-46d3-bccf-c1cb53b81bb1.png)